A guide to stopping distances

 Drugs and alcohol can both reduce driver reaction times which is why you should not drink and drive and why you should check medication before taking if you know you will be driving.
 Medications which can make you drowsy should be avoided when driving.

-Finally, tiredness can play a massive part on your ability to drive, with the quality of your driving deteriorating falling the more tired you are.
+Finally, tiredness can play a massive part in your ability to drive, with the quality of your driving deteriorating the more tired you are.

 We hope you’ve found this article beneficial, and that it has offered some tips to help you to remember safe stopping distances.
 Why not check out some of our other articles linked below.